ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 Reading data from disk and partially store it in memory
 ===========================================================

 When reading :ref:`grib` data from disk as a :ref:`file source <data-sources-file>` it is represented as a fieldlist and loaded lazily.
 After the (fast) initial scan for field offsets and lengths no actual fields are created and no data is read into memory.
-When we start using the fieldlist, e.g. by iterating over the fields, using slicing or subsetting etc., the fields will be created on demand and the related GRIB handles will be loaded from the data on disk when needed.
+When we start using the fieldlist, e.g. by iterating over the fields, accessing data or metadtata etc., the fields will be created on demand and the related GRIB handles will be loaded from disk when needed.
 Whether this data or part of it stays in memory depends on the following :ref:`settings <settings>`:

 - :ref:`store-grib-fields-in-memory <store-grib-fields-in-memory>`
 - :ref:`grib-handle-cache-size <grib-handle-cache-size>`